 Steven Moffat is one of Britain’s most eminent television writers.
-In recognition of this Steven was presented with the RTS Judges Award for his ‘outstanding contribution to Television’ in 2011.
+In recognition of this Steven was presented with the RTS Judges Award for his ‘Outstanding Contribution to Television’ in 2011.

-His two-part story The Empty Child and The Doctor Dances for series one of BBC1′s revival of Doctor Who (starring Christopher Eccleston and Billie Piper) won him much acclaim, including the award for ‘Television Moment of the Year’ and the first of three HUGO Awards.
+His two-part story The Empty Child and The Doctor Dances for series one of BBC One’s revival of Doctor Who (starring Christopher Eccleston and Billie Piper) won him much acclaim, including the award for ‘Television Moment of the Year’ and the first of three HUGO Awards.
 He then wrote The Girl In The Fireplace for series 2, with David Tenant as the Doctor; Blink for series 3 and the two-part Silence In The Library for Doctor Who series 4.
 He has since taken over the role of Executive Producer and Chief Writer for Doctor Who.

 Steven wrote the feature screenplay for the Golden Globe-nominated Tintin, commissioned by Steven Spielberg via Spielberg’s company Dreamworks SKG.